arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 Head of Data Analytics | AtliQ Technologies Pvt.
 Ltd.<br>
 Website: www.atliq.com

-<b>🛠 Tool Used<b>: Microsoft Excel</b><br>
+<b>🛠 Tool Used<b>: Microsoft Excel</b><br><br>

 <h1>WEEK 2:</h1>
 <h2>E-mail #1: Create This Variance Report</h2>
 <h3>Variance Analysis</h3>
 <b>Arindam Das,</b><br><br>

-Here is the detailed explanation of the task.<br><br>
+<b>Here is the detailed explanation of the task.</b><br><br>
-You need to conduct variance analysis to compare benchmark data (benchmarks.csv) with their current data (fact_orders.csv).
+<p align="justify">You need to conduct variance analysis to compare benchmark data (benchmarks.csv) with their current data (fact_orders.csv).
 The goal of this analysis is to identify and quantify the differences or variations between the two datasets.
-Specifically, you will be comparing the order quantity and delivery quantity from the fact_orders.csv file with the benchmark data provided in the benchmarks.csv file.<br>
+Specifically, you will be comparing the order quantity and delivery quantity from the fact_orders.csv file with the benchmark data provided in the benchmarks.csv file.</p><br>
 <b>Datasets:</b><br>
-You will be provided with three datasets for this analysis:
+<b>You will be provided with three datasets for this analysis:</b>
 <ul>
 <li> fact_orders.csv: Contains columns like order_id, order_placement_date, mmm_yy, customer_id, product_name, order_qty, and delivery_qty.</li>
 <li> dim_customers.csv: Contains columns like customer_id, customer_name, and city.</li>